 In accordance with the amendments to the Company Act in May 2015, the recipients of dividends and bonuses are limited to shareholders and do not include employees.
-The consequential amendments to the Company's Articles of Incorporation had been proposed by the Company's board of directors on February 25, 2016, 2016 and are subject to the resolution of the shareholders in their meeting to be held on May 18, 2016.
-For information about the accrual basis of the employees' compensation and the actual appropriations, please refer to Note 20.
+The shareholders held their regular meetingon May 18, 2016 and had resolved amendments to the Company's Articles of Incorporation (the "Articles"), particularly the amendment to the policy on dividend distribution and the addition of the policy on distribution of employees' compensation.